JessicaLopezEspejel/GeSERA/README.md

 - `-n number` It is the number of documents that are indexed
 - `-i number-number` Interval of the number of summaries to evaluate
 - `-t value` Sera type: There are two possible values: *sera* or *dis*
+- `-x index_name` It is the name of the index
+- `-d folder_name` It is the folder where there documents to index
+- `-s folder_name` It is the folder where the index is stored
 - `-q value` It is the method by which the query is redefined.
 There are four options:

     1. raw - use all text without changes
     2. np - noun phrases
     3. kw - keywords
-    4. plus - noun, verb, adjective
+    4. wikisera - noun, verb, adjective

 <!--
 - `-index_docs_folder` It is the folder where the documents that are indexed are.